userver-framework/userver/scripts/docs/en/userver/functional_testing.md

 That could be done this way:

 - If `PYTHON_BINARY` is specified then it is used.
-- Otherwise, a new test virtualenv is created.
+- Otherwise, a new test venv is created.
 Passed `REQUIREMENTS`, if any, are installed.
 Requirements of userver itself
   (based on selected `USERVER_FEATURE_*` flags) are installed as well.